The Dos and Don'ts of Searching for Jobs From Work

 Check Your Privacy Settings: Before you start job searching, check the privacy settings on all your social accounts.
 Make sure that your posts are viewable by the right audience.
 There may be some content that might benefit your job search, if it’s work-related.
 Other posts might make a prospective employer think twice about hiring you.
 Check your LinkedIn settings.
 You probably don’t want your employer to see how busy you are updating your LinkedIn profile, so adjust your activity broadcasts accordingly.

 Going Online: If you have a blog, be careful what you say on it.
-People have been fired for comments made about their employer.
-The same goes for what you write on LinkedIn, Google+, Facebook and other networking sites.
-Twitter can be dangerous as well.
-Employers can (and do) read what you post or write there.
+People have been fired for making comments about their employer.
+The same goes for what you write on LinkedIn, Facebook, Twitter, and other social networking sites.
 On the flip side, social media can give you terrific exposure.
 Post news and information about your industry and career field (where relevant), especially on LinkedIn.
 It will help you to be noticed by employers.

 Build Your Professional Network: Each of us should have a network of colleagues and contacts to use for building our career, whether we are currently job searching or not.
-Most people's LinkedIn network has a lot of contacts from previous employers, their current employer, vendors, customers and colleagues.
+If you’re like most people, your LinkedIn network includes contacts from previous employers, your current employer, vendors, customers, and colleagues.
 Staying in touch with those contacts and keeping abreast of what's happening in your field can help your employer as well as yourself.
 Yes, you're positioning yourself for the future, but you're also using a tool that can help you to learn about new products and make connections that could help your company succeed.